International River Committees

 Research for practice

-As a working alliance of the states, riparian to the Rhine, the CHR is able to combine complex data records into a uniform database on which basis projects can be conducted.
-These do not just relate to the river line itself, but also to the entire Rhine basin.
-The themes of these projects are:
+As a working alliance of the Rhine riparian states, the CHR is in a position to combine complex data sets into a single database on which projects can be carried out.
+These relate not only to the river itself, but also to the entire Rhine basin.
+The topics of these projects are:

-• hydrological interests in water economy and flood control
+• hydrological interests in water management and flood protection

 • sediment management

-• studies into climatic changes and their possible effects
+• studies on climatic change and its possible impacts

-• registration of the interactive relationships between the various influencing factors on the hydrology of the Rhine basin
+• recording the interactive relationships between the various factors influencing the hydrology of the Rhine basin

-The CHR deploys working groups and reporters to carry out these projects.
-The hydrological services and universities of the individual member states second specialist staff and make resources available.
-Where necessary, the CHR liaises with other international organizations and/or makes its findings available to them.
+The CHR uses working groups and rapporteurs to carry out these projects.
+The hydrological services and universities of each member state provide experts resources.
+Where necessary, the CHR liaises with other international organisations and/or makes its findings available to them.

 International Meuse Commission

 The International Meuse Commission (IMC) was established in 2002 with the signing of the Meuse Treaty (Treaty of Ghent).
-The aim of the Convention is to achieve sustainable and integrated water management in the international river basin district of the Meuse.
-The treaty is signed by the Walloon Region, the Netherlands, France, Germany, the Flemish Region, the Brussels-Capital Region, Belgium and Luxembourg.
-The Meuse Treaty entered into force on December 1, 2006.
+The aim of the treaty is to achieve sustainable and integrated water management in the international river basin district of the Meuse.

-• aligning the obligations of the European Water Framework Directive
+• align the obligations of the European Water Framework Directive

-• aligning the obligations of the European directive on assessment and management of flood risks
+• align the obligations of the European Directive on the assessment and management of flood risks

-• giving advice and recommendations to the Parties, for the prevention and control of calamitous water pollution (warning and alarm system)
+• give advice and recommendations to the contracting parties for the prevention and control of catastrophic water pollution (warning and alarm system)

-Rijkswaterstaat participates in the International Meuse Commission on behalf on the Dutch Ministry of Infrastructure and Water Management.
+The IMC has recognised 5 non-governmental organisations as observers.
+They take part in the meetings.
+Rijkswaterstaat participates in the International Meuse Commission on behalf of the Dutch Ministry of Infrastructure and Water Management.

-Important topics for collaboration are the harmonized implementation of the European Union’s Water Framework Directive (WFD) and Floods Directive (FD), covering issues such as chemical and ecological water quality, fish migration, sediment management, groundwater, flood risk management, adaptation to climate change (in particular prevention of the consequences of drought ) and the cross-border control of calamitous pollution in the waters.
+Important topics for collaboration are the harmonised implementation of the European Union’s Water Framework Directive and Floods Directive, covering issues such as chemical and ecological water quality, fish migration, sediment management, groundwater, flood risk management, adaptation to climate change (in particular the prevention of the consequences of drought) and the cross-border control of harmful water pollution.

 Flemish-Dutch Scheldt Commission

-In the Flemish-Dutch Scheldt Commission (VNSC; only in Dutch), Flanders and the Netherlands are working together on a sustainable and vital Scheldt estuary.
-As an impressive economic hub and valuable nature reserve at the same time, the estuary is of vital importance to the environment.
+In the Flemish-Dutch Scheldt Commission (VNSC); only in Dutch), Flanders and the Netherlands work together to ensure a sustainable and vital Scheldt estuary.
+The estuary is of vital environmental importance, both as an important economic centre and as a valuable nature reserve.

 Eems Coordination group

-In the international river basin Eems, the Netherlands and Germany work together on the cross-border objectives of the European Water Framework Directive (WFD) and on the implementation of the Floods Directive (Floods Directive).
+In the international river basin Eems, the Netherlands and Germany work together on the cross-border objectives of the European Water Framework Directive and the implementation of the Floods Directive.
 International cooperation is also coordinated by the Eems Secretariat.
 This collaboration takes place on 3 levels:

-Rijkswaterstaat is active at all 3 levels with a mandate of the Dutch Ministry of Infrastructure and Watermanagement.
+Rijkswaterstaat is active on all 3 levels on behalf of the Dutch Ministry of Infrastructure and Water Management.

 Permanent Dutch-German Border Waters Commission

-With respect to regional waters, most of the Dutch-German International consultation takes place in 7 subcommittees (A to G), in which all those directly involved in regional water management are represented on both sides of the Dutch-German border.
+With regard to regional waters, most of the Dutch-German international consultation takes place in seven subcommittees (A to G), in which all those directly involved in regional water management on both sides of the Dutch-German border are represented.

 Subcommittee G of the Permanent Dutch-German Border Waters Commission

-Subcommittee G is a subcommittee of the Permanent Dutch-German Border Waters Commission, which was established in 1963 as a result of the Border Treaty between Germany and the Netherlands (from 1960).
-The Border Waters Commission has the task of consulting on water management issues that are also relevant to the border waters in the neighbouring country.
+Subcommittee G is a subcommittee of the Permanent Dutch-German Border Waters Commission, which was established in 1963 as a result of the border treaty between Germany and the Netherlands (since 1960).
+The Border Waters Commission has the task of advising on water management issues that are also relevant to the border waters of the neighbouring country

-To support the subcommittee in the elaboration of special themes, working groups have been set up (including the Eems-Dollard Water Quality System Working Group and the Sludge Knowledge Exchange Working Group) consisting of experts from both countries.
+Working groups (including the Eems-Dollard Water Quality System Working Group and the Sewage Sludge Knowledge Exchange Working Group) of experts from both countries have been set up to assist the subcommittee in working on specific issues.